 Betting on The King’s Plate in Ontario

-Instead, Ontarians can bet on horse racing as they would have before the opening of the market, through trusted Canadian purveyor; Woodbine Entertainment Group.
+In addition to Bet365’s online sportsbook, Ontarians can bet on horse racing as they would have before the opening of the market, through trusted Canadian purveyor; Woodbine Entertainment Group.

 Woodbine offers Ontario bettors two options for all levels of horse racing knowledge and experience.